 The aircraft automatically takes photos and generates a timelapse video.

 Free mode can be used while the aircraft is on the ground.

-After takeoff, control the aircraft's movements and gimbal angle using the remote controller.
+After takeoff, the aircraft's movements and gimbal tilt can be controlled.
+Drag-select a subject on the screen, the aircraft will move around the subject when moving the control sticks manually.